-- 7.1 One Examiner selected by the Provider will preside over a URS proceeding. - 7.2 Examiners should have legal background and shall be trained and certified in URS proceedings.
-Examiners shall be provided with instructions on the URS elements and defenses and how to conduct the examination of a URS proceeding. - 7.3 URS Provider(s) shall agree that Examiners within a service provider shall be rotated to avoid "forum or examiner shopping," so as to avoid selection of Examiners that are thought to be likely to rule in a certain way.
-Service Providers are strongly encouraged to work equally with all certified Examiners, with reasonable exceptions (such as language needs, non-performance, or malfeasance) with such reasonable exceptions to be determined on a case by case analysis.
+- 7.1 One Examiner selected by the Provider will preside over a URS proceeding. - 7.2 Examiners should have demonstrable relevant legal background, such as in trademark law, and shall be trained and certified in URS proceedings.
+Specifically, Examiners shall be provided with instructions on the URS elements and defenses and how to conduct the examination of a URS proceeding. - 7.3 Examiners used by any given URS Provider shall be rotated to the extent feasible to avoid "forum or examiner shopping."
+URS Providers are strongly encouraged to work equally with all certified Examiners, with reasonable exceptions (such as language needs, non-performance, or malfeasance) to be determined on a case by case analysis.